The Language of Mathematics

 Mathematical language skills include the abilities to read with comprehension, to express mathematical thoughts clearly, to reason logically, and to recognize and employ common patterns of mathematical thought.

 This course adds value.
 Any good course should change you.
 Most math courses are intended to change (add to) your calculation skills and change (add to) your knowledge base.
-Those changes are good, but less useful than they were a decade ago.
+Those changes are good, but less useful than they were a decade or two ago.
 Now calculators and computers can do all the calculations you will ever need to do.
 Mathematical facts are on the web for the asking, if you know how to ask and can read the mathematical language on the web pages you find.
 Unlike years ago when the usual math curriculum was developed, calculations are now very cheap and facts are very cheap.
 So you have not added very much value to yourself if that is all you have learned!

 This course adds value by emphasizing how the language of mathematics works so you can think mathematically, reason logically, read mathematics with comprehension, and learn and understand mathematical skills and facts by reading.
 Mathematics is a written language--a foreign language.
 This course is the equivalent of language lessons that will help you get along when you visit the land of mathematics.
 In the future, if you take more math, you will be able to read the book and get a lot out of it.
 If you need to be able to understand or do some math which is new to you, you will be able to read how, even without an instructor.
 Long after this course and college are over, you will still be able to add to your own value.
 (Reasoning properly is a very valuable skill in daily life, too.
 You may find you use skills from this course more outside mathematical contexts than in them.)